Working on behalf of U.S. business to protect the current trade and to expand

 Will the U.S.-Cuba Trade Association replace the work of others?

 The intention of the U.S.-Cuba Trade Association is to work with others.
-Our members decide on their own how they want to participate and how they want their names associated with any USCTA effort.
+No company or organization which joins will lose their individual identity nor will USCTA speak on behalf of any single company or member.
+Each member can and will decide, on its own, how it wants to participate and how it wants its name associated with any USCTA effort.
 USCTA will make statements consistent with its goals, will ask members to provide testimony or comments on particular issues, and will ask members to sign letters and other expressions of concern.
-USCTA will align itself with initiatives that can make a positive contribution to protect and expand trade with Cuba.
+USCTA will align itself with those issues and initiatives which can make a positive contribution to protect and expand trade with Cuba.

 Who can join?

-Membership is open to any and all companies and organizations wishing to support the goals and objectives of USCTA.
-We seek to bring into our membership firms not currently involved in exports of agricultural products, but which looking to future business opportunities and support the lifting of the embargo for other products and services.
+Membership will be open to any and all companies and organizations wishing to support the goals and objectives of USCTA.
+An outreach program will be initiated to bring into membership firms not involved in current trade in agricultural products but which are looking to undertaking other business with Cuba and support the lifting of the embargo for other products and services.
 The more companies and the more sectors represented will lead to greater influence.